Analyzing Baudax Bio (BXRX) & Its Peers

-Baudax Bio (NASDAQ: BXRX) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Baudax Bio to similar businesses based on the strength of its earnings, institutional ownership, profitability, risk, analyst recommendations, dividends and valuation.
+Baudax Bio (NASDAQ: BXRX) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Baudax Bio to similar businesses based on the strength of its earnings, risk, analyst recommendations, dividends, institutional ownership, profitability and valuation.

+Baudax Bio has a beta of 2.28, suggesting that its stock price is 128% more volatile than the S&P 500.
+Comparatively, Baudax Bio’s competitors have a beta of 6.78, suggesting that their average stock price is 578% more volatile than the S&P 500.

 10.4% of Baudax Bio shares are held by institutional investors.
-Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
-2.6% of Baudax Bio shares are held by insiders.
-Comparatively, 26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+Comparatively, 44.5% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
+2.6% of Baudax Bio shares are held by company insiders.
+Comparatively, 26.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Baudax Bio and its rivals top-line revenue, earnings per share and valuation.
+This table compares Baudax Bio and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue